 Storage inside the cabin is limited.
 The glovebox is small, and there are no door pockets.
 The storage bin between the seats has an awkward push/twist lock instead of a simple pushbutton, and that bin doesn't hold much either.
-There are storage pockets on the back side of the seat backs and storage nets on the rear wall, but the seatback latch is buried in the darkness and it's hard to use.
+There are storage pockets on the back sides of the seat backs and storage nets on the rear wall, but the seatback latch is buried in the darkness and it's hard to use.
 In a new twist on cupholders, they are mounted between the seatbacks below the storage bin, which forces you to use your outside hand to set down or retrieve your drink, reaching across your body.
 Weird, but it works.
 Better yet, do all your drinking before or after the drive.

 The bucket seats are comfortable enough for short runs, and offer good lateral support, but little thigh support for the long haul, and they don't have enough built-in adjustability for tall folks, limited by the short length of the cockpit.
 The seatback rake adjuster is a wheel, not a lever, and it is in a very tight space between the side of the seat and the door, nearly impossible to use with the doors closed.

 The Ecotec engine that comes standard gets the job done but it isn't particularly sporting.
 The 2.4-liter Ecotec is undersquare (a bigger stroke than bore), with a very high power peak.
 That means you have to wind it up through the gears to have any fun with the car, and that produces loud, thrashy noises under the hood which we find not much fun to listen to shift after shift.
-Nor are we particularly fond of the low, blatty exhaust note.
-The engine, mounted longitudinally in the chassis and leaned over at a 10-degree angle, has electronic throttle control, variable valve timing and most of the other modern conveniences, but it just doesn't make enough power or torque down low where you need it.
+Nor are we particularly fond of the low, raucous exhaust note.
+The engine, mounted longitudinally in the chassis and leaned over at a 10-degree angle, has electronic throttle control, variable valve timing and most of the other modern conveniences, but it just doesn't make enough power or torque down low in the engine's speed range, where you often need it.
 The clutch actuation was fine, and the fat little short-throw shifters in our test cars were smooth and slick with a little bit of notchiness here and there.

 The more powerful, more firmly sprung Sky Red Line is much more fun to drive with its 2.0-liter turbocharged Ecotec four-cylinder.
 This engine delivers 260 horsepower and 260 pound-feet of torque, the latter over a very flexible range of 2500-5250 rpm.
 Bore and stroke dimensions for the 2.0-liter are identical, so there's less harshness.
 And there's no turbo lag.
 The turbo rolls out its power in a smooth, linear fashion, with strong acceleration performance available over a wide range of engine speeds.
-We've found this engine far more willing for sporty driving than the 2.4-liter normally aspirated engine in the standard model.
+We've found this engine far more willing for sporty driving than the 2.4-liter normally-aspirated engine in the standard model.

 The Saturn Sky is a nice cruiser.
 It looks cool and sporty and would be a good commuter car.
-It isn't the best choice for tall drivers, and as with any two-seat roadster, luggage space is at a premium.
+It isn't the best choice for tall drivers and, as with any two-seat roadster, luggage space is at a premium.
 Buyers benefit from the Saturn dealer network.
 The Sky Red Line version features a free-revving turbocharged engine we've found more willing for spirited driving.

 NewCarTestDrive.com correspondent Jim McCraw filed this report from Northern California.